D.Phil., Commonwealth History, New College, University of Oxford

-Kenneth E. Wilburn specializes in the history of Africa, the Middle East, colonialism and imperialism.
+Kenneth E. Wilburn specializes in the history of Africa, the Middle East, colonialism, imperialism, and the Atlantic world.
 His co-edited work with Clarence Davis, Railway Imperialism (1991), was translated into Japanese.
-He has published in African Studies Quarterly, African Studies Review, Journal of Imperial and Commonwealth History, African Studies Review and the South African Journal of Economic History.
+He has published in African Studies Quarterly, African Studies Review, Journal of Imperial and Commonwealth History, South African Historical Journal and the South African Journal of Economic History.
 He continues to explore ways in which to apply new technologies to research, publishing, and teaching.
 His academic web editorships include H-Net's H-Africa, SERSAS, and Letters from Africa.
-Of particular research and teaching interests are H-Africa's Threads and Reviews sections, SERSAS's Papers, Roundtables, and Videos Bibliography, 1973 to the Present, and Letters from Africa.
+Of particular research and teaching interests are the archived Threads and Reviews section of H-Africa, SERSAS's Papers, Roundtables, and Videos Bibliography, and Letters from Africa.
 He is the list owner of SERSAS-L and SUZUKI-L, discussion groups that promote Africana scholarship and Suzuki piano pedagogy respectively.
 He also edits the Suzuki Piano Basics web site for children, parents, and teachers worldwide.
-He is currently working on a biography of James Sivewright, a technology pioneer and politician in late nineteenth-century South Africa.
-In June 2006 he co-directed seven ECU summer study abroad programs to Ghana and South Africa.
+In 2010 and 2012 he published a book and article on James Sivewright, a technology pioneer and Cape Liberal politician in late nineteenth-century South Africa.
+Between 2006 and 2015 he co-directed seven ECU summer study abroad programs to Ghana and South Africa.
 His most recent book, Drawing Meaning into History: Student Imagery and Philosophies of History, 1984-2014, explores the relationship between art, history, and philosophy through the prism of thirty years and thousands of drawings by history students, expertly interpreted in 2014 by their peers in drawing classes.
 He continues to share his homocentric view that “We are all Global Africans” with his undergraduate and graduate students.

 HIST 1030: World Civilizations to 1500